geigerzaehler/beets-check/README.md

 *The [beets][] plugin for paranoid obsessive-compulsive music geeks.*

 *beets-check* lets you verify the integrity of your audio files.
-It computes and verifies checksums for files in your library and uses third party tools to [check the integrity] of audio data.
+It computes and validates file checksums and uses third party tools to check the integrity of audio data.

 If you want to use this plugin you need a development version of beets.